Home Improvement Retailers

 - Home improvement stores are performing solidly amidst a turbulent retail landscape

-Seasonal categories such as lawn and garden products, including grass seed, chemicals and equipment; outdoor furnishings; ice melt and snow blowers recover differently (sometimes significantly) depending upon the timing of a GOB sale.
+Seasonal categories such as lawn and garden products, including grass seed, chemicals and equipment; outdoor furnishings; ice melt and snow blowers recover differently (sometimes significantly so) depending upon the timing of a GOB sale.
 An early spring or winter can impact category sales positively or negatively, depending upon mix and assortment.
-As a result, high and low season gross recovery rates for identical product can vary from five to fifteen points on retail.
+As a result, high and low season gross recovery rates for identical products can vary from 5 to 15 percentage points on retail.
 And depending upon in-stock inventory levels, high and low seasonality ranges may have a material effect on overall gross and net recovery rates.

 Appraisals must consider this seasonality.
 Out-of-season inventory management as well as in-season replenishment cadence can also have a material impact on recovery values.
 Normal course discounting to clear through seasonal product is essential.
 On-hand excess seasonal product during a non-peak period may require additional discounting to sell through in a GOB sale.
 Partnering with an appraiser to understand the implications of seasonal recovery values on NOLVs is especially important in segments like hardware and home improvement stores where over 30 percent of annual sales can occur within two to three months.
 A forward-looking seasonal model can provide asset-based lenders with the insight needed to adjust advance rates in order to navigate through seasonal high periods while mitigating risk during seasonal lows.

-Category Demand Drives Range of Recovery Rates: Many retailers are resigned to carrying a selection of low-turning inventory in order to provide customers with a range of core product options as part of the normal course of business.
-When faced with a bankruptcy filing and subsequent liquidation, this product often has low sell through rates, due either to its extreme specificity or lack of demand because of seasonality.
+Category demand drives range of recovery rates: Many retailers are resigned to carrying a selection of low-turning inventory in order to provide customers with a range of core product options as part of the normal course of business.
+When faced with a bankruptcy filing and subsequent liquidation, this inventory often has low sell-through rates, due either to its extreme specificity or lack of demand because of seasonality.

-Thus, managing discounts on high and low recovering inventory in tandem with seasonal demand and on-hand inventory levels is critical to a successful GOB event.
-Understanding and predicting gross recovery rates by category, brand, region and season comes with experience.
-Gordon Brothers applies real-world disposition involvement to each appraisal analysis, which in turn assists asset based lenders in offsetting the risks associated with low-turning inventory.
+Managing discounts on high and low recovering inventory in tandem with seasonal demand and on-hand inventory levels is therefore critical to a successful GOB event.
+Understanding and predicting gross recovery rates by category, brand, region, and season comes with experience.
+Gordon Brothers applies real-world disposition experience to each appraisal analysis, which in turn assists asset-based lenders in offsetting the risks associated with low-turning inventory.